Dad's Army Appreciation Society: History

 The Dad's Army Appreciation Society was originally formed in February 1990 by David Lovering, a Dad's Army fan, but it was shortly disbanded due to Lovering's work commitments.

-Under the title The New Dad's Army Appreciation Society, the present society was founded in 1993 by Tadge Muldoon and Stephanie Castle, two fans of the show, who ran it from their home at Keighley in Yorkshire with the support of Jimmy Perry, and who published a regular newsletter.
-They organised two public meetings in 1995, the first at The Victory Services Club near London's Marble Arch attended by cast member Colin Bean, and the second at Chalfont St Giles in Buckinghamshire, the location used for Walmington-on-Sea in the 1971 Feature Film based on the show.
+Under the title The New Dad's Army Appreciation Society, the present society was founded in 1993 by Tadge Muldoon and Stephanie Castle, two fans of the show, who ran it from their home at Keighley in Yorkshire with the support of Jimmy Perry.
+The society published a regular newsletter.
+The society organised two public meetings in 1995: the first at the Victory Services Club near London's Marble Arch, attended by cast member Colin Bean, and the second at Chalfont St Giles in Buckinghamshire, the location used for Walmington-on-Sea in the 1971 feature film based on the series.

-In June 1995, on the death of Tadge Muldoon, Bill Pertwee (who played Warden Hodges) and Frank Williams (who played the Vicar), appointed a new C-in-C, Jack Wheeler, a fan of the show, who took on the running of the Society, which at that time had a membership of around 300 members.
+In June 1995, upon the death of Tadge Muldoon, Bill Pertwee (who played Warden Hodges) and Frank Williams (who played the Vicar), appointed a new Commander-in-Chief, Jack Wheeler, a fan of the show, who took on the running of the society, which at that time had a membership of around 300 members.
 Annual meetings were established, held each May at Thetford in Norfolk, the location used for Walmington-on-Sea in the television series.
-In 1998, to mark the 30th anniversary of the 1st episode, which had aired on tv in 1968, the society held its first major convention, at The Oval cricket ground in London, attended by all the surviving cast and crew.
+In 1998, to mark the thirtieth anniversary of the airing of the first episode in 1968, the society held its first major convention, at The Oval cricket ground in London, attended by all the surviving cast and crew.
 The society, in association with the Bressingham Steam Museum, later set up the Dad's Army Collection, which was officially opened on 14 May 2000 by Dad's Army creators Jimmy Perry and David Croft.
 Thetford (where much of the show was filmed) opened a Dad's Army Museum in 2007.
-In 2003 the secretary of the society, Tony Pritchard, designed a heritage trail for Dad's Army fans, in part funded through a grant from the European Union.
+In 2003, the secretary of the society, Tony Pritchard, designed a heritage trail for Dad's Army fans, in part funded through a grant from the European Union.

 As of 2009, the society had 1,700 members, having grown from approximately 300-500 members in 1997 and 1998.

+New Zealand branch

 In March 1995, Dave Homewood founded a New Zealand branch of the DAAS, which ran for almost ten years.
 The society published a quarterly magazine, titled Platoon Attention!.